Guide to studying Physics & Astronomy

 - What do graduates do and earn?

-Physics & Astronomy degrees develop students’ understanding of the relationship between the physical laws of the universe and how they apply across different scales of space and time.
+Physics & Astronomy degrees develop your understanding of the relationship between the physical laws of the universe and how they apply across different scales of space and time.

-For example, cosmology is the study of the origin, evolution and eventual fate of the universe, whereas astrophysics is concerned with the stars that fill it, and space science is the study of our local planetary neighbourhood.
+For example, cosmology is the study of the origin, evolution and eventual fate of the universe.
+In contrast, astrophysics is concerned with the stars that fill it, and space science is the study of our local planetary neighbourhood.

 Although incredibly diverse, there are theoretical and experimental aspects within most of these disciplines.
 Some branches of physics, such as nuclear physics and medical physics, are also very closely related to applications in industry and society.